 10. Notice Provisions

 Many people understand statutes of limitation.
 These laws prohibit bringing a case after a certain period of time expires.
-But, notice provisions apply to some types of cases, requiring proper legal notice soon after an alleged accident or wrong takes place, sometimes 30 to 60 days.
+But, notice provisions apply to some types of cases, requiring proper legal notice soon after an injury takes place, sometimes 30 to 60 days.
 If proper notice is not given the case dies.
 That “they knew” is not proper legal notice.
 In rare circumstances, the case might go forward if there’s a good faith reason, but don’t count on it.

 9. Required Documentation